 Parents are informed about the Title I programs and funding.
 Parents are encouraged to ask questions and provide constructive ideas to implement concerning the Title I Program and how those funds will be utilized to enhance their child's education.
-Parents and students discuss the JMS Compact and return the signed form to the principal's office.
+Parents and students discuss the JMS Compact and return the signed form to their first period teacher.